Contributing to Exonum¶

 If you want to start contributing and not sure where to start, a good frame of reference are open GitHub issues in repositories.
 Issues are commonly tagged by their relevance, topic and milestone, which should provide some insight into most topical issues relevant to your expertise.

 In general commits should be atomic and diffs should be easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.
+However, we merge pull requests using the “squash-and-merge” strategy, so commit messages are only important for the review stage.

 Further explanation about commit message conventions is available here.